 This paper introduces a method for universal quantum computation in the surface code.
 Namely, there are small "islands" of non-abelian anyons.
 These islands are used as factories with which to create states which the surface code can then use for universal quantum computation.

-I am a bit confused, because the non-abelian universal power of S3 seems like way too much.
+One way to extend these results would be to replace S3 with a simpler phase.
 The ability to transfer between surface codes with domain boundaries is already a lot.
 Namely, if you had abelian Z4 islands (without a doubt the simplest anyons to implement after Z2), then it seems to me like a domain boundary would allow for the implementation of the "F-gate" from

 >Moussa, Jonathan E. "Quantum circuits for qubit fusion." arXiv preprint arXiv:1512.06132 (2015).

-And hence would allow for universal quantum computation.
-I'm not sure though, I need to work out the details...
+and hence would allow for universal quantum computation.